maltek-labs/Maldeob/README.md

 The aim of this project is to have a framework of tools that can be selected in order to automate the deobfuscation for a different number of script/malware types to aide in the initial stages of malware analysis, the extraction IOC/IOAs, and the classification of malware.

+- Tested & works on both Windows & Linux

 # Instructions:
 1. Install requirements using ```pip install -r requirements.txt```
-2. Run Maldeob.py by supplying the input file (-i) and path + filename to output file (-o).
-Inputted file will be read in, beautified, & outputted file + any additional stages/payloads found will be outputted to the outputs folder.
+2. Run main.py by supplying the input file (-i) to malicious script (with original file extension[IE: .js]), + (-o) with name of file with extension of choosing.
+Inputted file will be read in, beautified, & outputted file + any additional stages/payloads found will be outputted to the outputs folder. ```-i PATH/malware.js -o output.js```

 # Frameworks/Projects Incorporated:
 - JS Beautfier Project: https://github.com/beautify-web/js-beautify